-Over the US holiday weekend, I was asked on Twitter if you can get photos from an iPhone on to a Chromebook.
+Over the US holiday weekend, I was asked on Twitter how to connect an iPhone to a Chromebook to move photos.
 Some folks may think this type of cross-platform photo sharing is a challenge, but as I’ve pointed out before, you can be a happy iPhone owner that uses a Chromebook.

 Truth be told, it’s actually quite easy to move photos from an iOS to a Chrome OS device and there are two simple ways to do it.